realmbgl/dcos-how2marathon/service-account.md

 dcos cluster setup https://leader.mesos --ca-certs=.ssl/ca-bundle.crt --username=$SERVICE_ACCOUNT --private-key=service_acct_key.pem
 ```

-more on this in the tls section
+In the TLS section you will learn how after login you can create certificate sigining requests.

 ### moustache templating

-*marathon.json.mustache*, ...
+*marathon.json.mustache*, showing how you can make service account and service account secret configurable.
 ```js
 {
   "id": "service",